Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 const deepMergedObjSpread = deepMergeWithSpread(obj1, obj2);

-- 8. Deep Merge with Recursive Function
-For a deep merge, a recursive function can be employed to traverse and merge nested objects at all levels.
+- 8. Deep Merge with Recursive Function : shallow copy For a deep merge, a recursive function can be employed to traverse and merge nested objects at all levels.

 function deepMerge(obj1, obj2) {